Shawn E. Caine

 Jessica received her J.D. in 2019 from the University of San Diego School of Law.
 During law school, she was the Editor-in-Chief for the San Diego Journal of Climate and Energy Law where she oversaw and managed the publication of Volume 10 for the Journal, which included an article she authored.
 Jessica also served as the Treasurer for the Environmental Law Society and was an active competitor for the “Babe Ruth Ginsburgs” on the law school softball diamond.

 Before attending law school in San Diego, Jessica was a paralegal for Capehart Scatchard, P.A., in Southern New Jersey where she was born and raised.
 She spent most of her life in New Jersey playing lacrosse, enjoying family, and rooting for the Philadelphia Flyers, Eagles, Sixers, and Phillies.
-Jessica lives in San Diego with her boyfriend Jesse and their English Bulldog, Franklin.
+Jessica lives in San Diego with her husband, Jesse and their English Bulldog, Franklin.

 Shawn Caine Awarded 25th Annual CLAY Award

 Wildfires are nothing new to Simon, Ochoa, Pickett, Maycon, and Caine, quintet of veteran litigators with deep expertise in recovering from those responsible for causing major forest conflagrations the funds paid to policyholders by their insurance company clients.
 The give met and forget their working relationship in 2007 over a series of fires in San Diego County and settled on behalf of their clients for hundreds of millions of dollars from San Diego Gas & electric, followed by $12 million from Sprint, Verizon, and AT&T over a Malibu Canyon blaze.